HabitatMap/HabitatMap/pages/aircasting.md

     <div class="split--50 split--padding-left">
       <img class="logo logo--body" alt="Airbeam" src="assets/img/svg/AirBeam-Logo-Body.svg" />
       <p class="p--body">
         AirBeam is a low-cost, palm-sized air quality instrument that measures hyperlocal concentrations of harmful microscopic particles in the air, known as particulate matter, as well as humidity and temperature.
-The AirBeam measures particulate matter with proven accuracy and when used in conjunction with the AirCasting platform - or a custom solution - helps community-based organizations, educators, academics, regulators, city managers, and citizen scientists map air pollution and organize for&nbsp;clean&nbsp;air.
+The AirBeam measures particulate matter with proven accuracy and when used in conjunction with the AirCasting platform - or a custom solution - helps community-based organizations, educators, academics, regulators, city managers, and community scientists map air pollution and organize for&nbsp;clean&nbsp;air.
       </p>
       <a href="/airbeam/buy-it-now" class="badge-link badge-link--hm">
         <span class="u--vertically-centered">Get Started with AirBeam</span>